 Full-time enrollment at the undergraduate level and maximum course load are defined in the chart given below:

 This definition does not depend on the mode of course delivery or the location of the course.
-Students are advised not to take more than 18 hours without a compelling reason and a cumulative GPA four-tenths of a point above 2.0 for each extra hour desired. **To register for more than 18 hours, a student must seek permission from his or her dean’s office.
+Students are advised not to take more than the maximum hours without a compelling reason and a cumulative GPA four-tenths of a point above 2.0 for each extra hour desired.
+To register for more than maximum hours allowed, a student must seek permission from his or her dean’s office.
+Additional fees will apply.

 Continuing students may register online by using their WebID through the myOleMiss portal.
 Online class schedules for an upcoming priority registration period are available approximately two weeks prior to the beginning of priority registration.
 An academic adviser must approve each student’s schedule.
 The time when a student may begin registration varies for different categories of students.
 Students accept the responsibility for maintaining acceptable grades and for the payment of fees at the time they register.